squid-cache/squid-cache.github.io/CvsInstructions.rst

 }}}
 You can use {{{ cvs -d :pserver:anoncvs@cvs.squid-cache.org:/squid checkout squid3 }}} for a shorter all-in-one method that wont set environment variables.

-You will need to bootstrap your tree -
+If you make automake related changes then you will need to bootstrap your tree -
 {{{
 sh bootstrap.sh
 }}}